JavierCisco/Team11/README.md

 # How to Run Project:
 # FIRST please Make sure you have Python and pygame (therefore inferring pip as well) downloaded.
-# Commands:
+Use the following commands.
 - sudo apt update
 - sudo apt install python3 python3-pip
 - pip3 install pygame

 # Then open a terminal and type python3 then hit enter.
 Then use the following commands to verify the installation.
-# Commands:
-import pygame
+- import pygame
-print(pygame.__version__)
+- print(pygame.__version__)

 # If there are no errors then the installation was successful.

 # Download #Psycopg2 module for the database if your virtual machine does not already have it.
-# Commands:
+Use the following commands.
-sudo apt update
+- sudo apt update
-sudo apt install postgresql postgresql-contrib sudo apt install libpq-dev python3-dev pip3 install psycopg2 pip3 install psycopg2-binary **use this if there are issues when compiling the extension**
+- sudo apt install postgresql postgresql-contrib
+- sudo apt install libpq-dev python3-dev
+- pip3 install psycopg2
+- pip3 install psycopg2-binary **use this if there are issues when compiling the extension**

 # Then open a terminal and type python3 then hit enter.
 Then use the following commands to verify the installation.
-# Commands:
-import psycopg2
+-import psycopg2

 # If there are no errors then the installation was successful.